KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 * **The Sojourn in the Underworld:**
     The immersion within the embodied or inverse underworld domains.
     It is the state in which a centropic principle abides either within the embodied density (through lawful declivous centropy) or within the inverse hypostatic layers (through entropic collapse).
-    In both cases, the Surface Identity-Field (SS / SM) undergoes dissolution, allowing the core essence to be tested, clarified, and disentangled from its contingent configurations.
+    In both cases, the Superficial Soul / Mind undergoes dissolution, allowing the core essence to be tested, clarified, and disentangled from its contingent configurations.

 * **The Resurrection / Return:** The moment of Lawful Recursion.
     The god's essence, retaining centropic integrity, activates its harmonic nature.
-    This is not reversal but transcendent synthesis—the Deep Self / Mind reintegrates the Superficial Self / Mind experience at a supernal octave, achieving a Resonant Return that confirms the indestructibility of coherent structure.
+    This is not reversal but transcendent synthesis—the Deep Soul / Mind reintegrates the Superficial Soul / Mind experience at a supernal octave, achieving a Resonant Return that confirms the indestructibility of coherent structure.
     It represents Novel Emergence.

 * **The Apotheosis:** The final acclivous centropic motion, returning to Aion.